Negative COVID19 Test Required for Travel

 Presidential Proclamations on Novel Coronavirus:

-Entry of foreign nationals who were physically present within the following list of countries within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamations 9984, 9992, 9993, 9996 and 10041:
+Entry of foreign nationals who were physically present within the following list of countries within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamations 9984, 9992, 9993, 9996, and 10041, the Presidential Proclamation issued on January 25:

 -The United Kingdom of Great Britain and Northern Ireland, excluding overseas territories outside of Europe;